We compare what's there to find the best deals for you.

 You're now signed up.
 Great deals will soon be delivered to your inbox.

-During summer, Thomson Airways operates the UK’s only direct flights to Aruba’s Queen Beatrix International Airport (AUA), which is named after the Netherlands’ former head of state.
+During summer, TUI Airways operates the UK’s only direct flights to Aruba’s Queen Beatrix International Airport (AUA), which is named after the Netherlands’ former head of state.

 A weekly flight leaves on Tuesdays from London Gatwick (LGW) between April and October – and sometimes until mid-November – while a newer Manchester (MAN) service departs every Monday from May to October.

 The journey time on these direct flights to Aruba is about nine-and-a-half hours.

 TUI’s chartered flights sometimes have remaining seats, but these can be pricey, so it is often cheaper to fly indirect to Aruba via Europe.
 Crucially, this is also the only option for UK visitors wanting some winter sun and an experience of peak-season Aruba.